namans1999/Linux-Python-Docker-Demo/README.md

 # Linux & Docker with Integration of Python 3
-This project contain source code of TUI Based Python Application that simplifies Linux & Docker Commands for Common Users
+This project contain source code of TUI Based Python Application that simplifies Linux & Docker Commands for Common Users who don't have any knowledge of Linux & Docker Commands.

 --------------------------------------------------------------------------------------
 # Screens of Software